 I’m beyond OBSESSED with how this DIY pocket desk turned out!
 Hubby and I are all about subtle details and this desk definitely delivers that!
 It pairs beautifully with this 2-tone chair!
 I had to style our latest furniture piece at least once before it made its way into our daughter’s bedroom, never to be seen or heard from again!
 I’m happy to report that so far it’s still in excellent condition.
 No visible crayon or pencil marks … yet anyway!

-Ready to learn how much this desk cost us?!
-Including taxes, we spent $88.38 on materials which was so worth it to create this modern piece!
-If you’re looking for a simple and affordable DIY desk to build, then I hope you consider this option!
-If you’re looking for something a little more adventurous, then be sure to check out our Modern DIY Slat Wall!
+Ready to learn how much this desk costed us?!
+Including taxes, we spent $88.38 on materials to create this simple and affordable DIY desk!
+Looking to build your very own simple and affordable DIY desk, then I hope you consider this option!
+For a more adventurous project, be sure to check out our Modern DIY Slat Wall!